310 Medium Crane

-Cast using just four main parts, the first version of the Medium Crane had a hollow body coloured red, a pale green decorated base, four unpainted wheels instead of tracks, and a yellow jib with a weighted metal hook.
+Cast using just four main parts, the first version of the Medium Crane had a hollow body coloured red or orange-red, a pale green decorated base, four unpainted wheels instead of tracks, and a yellow jib with a weighted metal hook.
 On the dark-green base the wheels were painted yellow but on the pale-green one they were left unpainted.
 Within the body were two unpainted spindles with outside handles to control the strings which operated the jib and hook.
 It was a simple design but had good play value.
 There was no identification on the model.

 Before long Benbros upgraded the Medium Crane.
 Most of the main toymakers in the 1950's & '60's produced a version of the Ruston-Bucyrus 10-RB Crane and it was this model which Benbros created to replace the first version of the crane.

 Casting and assembling the Ruston-Bucyrus Crane involved several parts.
 The body was a single casting, the chassis or base another, the jib a third and the two long clamps holding the rollers in place two more.
 Add to these the rollers themselves, the inner lifting & lowering handles, the little pulley at the head of the jib (missing on the model illustrated), two lengths of string, the hook, '10-RB' decals, and the rubber tracks, and one quickly understands the complexity of toymaking!